How can I reduce the cost of car insurance for under 25s?

 Luckily, there are several things you can do that might lower your premium if you’re under 25.

-Check the insurance group: Most cars belong to one of 50 insurance groups and as a general rule, the lower the group number, the lower your car insurance is going to be.
-As ever, there are exceptions so always make sure you check before you buy.
+Most cars belong to one of 50 insurance groups and, as a general rule, the lower the group number, the lower your car insurance is going to be.
+As ever, there are exceptions, so always make sure you check which insurance group a car is in before you buy it.

-Can I pimp my ride?
-As much as we salute your desire to be an individual, modifying your car is a definite no-no. Alloy wheels and spoilers could increase your insurance and it could make your car more of a target to thieves.
+As much as you might like to add alloy wheels and a spoiler, modifying your car is a definite no-no. Modifications and upgrades could increase your insurance as they can make your car more of a target for thieves.

-Maximum security: Fitting an approved security system could also mean reductions in your car insurance.
+Fitting an approved security system, such as a car alarm or immobiliser, could mean reductions in your car insurance.

 Add a named driver